-As well as private practice, I am a counsellor and assessor for mental health charity Mind and have worked previously as a student counsellor at London Metropolitan University and on the helpline for Stonewall, a leading Lesbian, Gay, Bisexual and Trans (LGBT) charity.
+As well as private practice, I have worked previously as a counsellor and assessor for the mental health charity Mind, as a student (18+) counsellor at London Metropolitan University and on the helpline for Stonewall, a leading Lesbian, Gay, Bisexual and Trans (LGBT) charity.

 SESSIONS & FURTHER INFORMATION

-I offer one-to-one and couples counselling sessions to adults in person, online and by telephone.
+I offer one-to-one counselling sessions to adults (18+) online and by telephone.
 See Services page for more details.

 Please see the FAQ sessions for more information or get in touch to ask any questions and arrange an initial session.